Tools Overview

 Enterprise-only tools

-gitlab_merge_train, gitlab_audit_event, gitlab_dora_metrics, gitlab_dependency, gitlab_external_status_check, gitlab_group_scim, gitlab_member_role, gitlab_enterprise_user, gitlab_attestation, gitlab_compliance_policy, gitlab_project_alias, gitlab_geo, gitlab_storage_move, gitlab_vulnerability, gitlab_security_finding
+gitlab_merge_train, gitlab_audit_event, gitlab_dora_metrics, gitlab_dependency, gitlab_external_status_check, gitlab_group_scim, gitlab_member_role, gitlab_enterprise_user, gitlab_attestation, gitlab_compliance_policy, gitlab_project_alias, gitlab_geo, gitlab_vulnerability, gitlab_security_attribute, gitlab_security_category, gitlab_security_finding

-On GitLab.com Enterprise/Premium, the catalog also registers gitlab_orbit with five read-only Knowledge Graph actions: status, schema, tools, query, and graph_status.
+On GitLab.com Enterprise/Premium, the catalog also registers gitlab_orbit with six read-only Knowledge Graph actions: status, schema, tools, dsl, query, and graph_status.

 Further reading